swartzb/angular-asmx/README.md

 See the 'Install Dependencies' section.
 The web service provides interaction with the Northwind database.
-The web service needs to run on a Windows server, IIS, IIS Express, or the Visual Studio builtin server.
+The web service needs to run on a Windows server, IIS, IIS Express, or the ASP.NET Developement Server (Visual Studio).

 ## Software Tools